ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 4.{7,8} Deploy an external Service to access your application from outside, e.g., from your local host.
 Put the results into report.

-To expose `YouTrack` outside `Kubernetes`, I will use a NodePort.
-Let's modify service configuration
+To expose `YouTrack` outside `Kubernetes`, I will use a `NodePort`.
+Let's modify the service configuration.

 ![image](https://github.com/user-attachments/assets/e962a57e-9402-4c66-976a-bb9fec818806)